ts95/imt3851-assignment3/README.md

 used for all the rendering.
 Vue.js will communicate with the server via AJAX in order to retrieve information from and provide information to the database.

-[Bootstrap Native](https://github.com/thednp/bootstrap.native) is used instead of plain bootstrap since this project doesn't have (nor need) jQuery as a dependency.

 # Setup
 Make sure that you have [composer](https://getcomposer.org/) and [npm](https://www.npmjs.com/) installed.